Skip to main content

 A sump pump goes into the lowest point in the basement.
 It’s in a constructed pit called a basin.
 Water always flows in that direction.

 The pump activates the moment it detects water.
 It moves the water into a pipe that leads to a drain outside.
-You want to put the drain in an area that isn’t going to turn into a stagnate pond that becomes a breeding ground for mosquitoes or other pesky creatures.
+You want to put the drain in an area that isn’t going to turn into a stagnant pond that becomes a breeding ground for mosquitoes or other pesky creatures.

 Standing water like that can also smell foul, so it’s crucial that your drain empties into an area that soaks up the flow.